Amsterdam/vergunningcheck/CONTRIBUTING.md

 - Run `npm run release` to merge `develop` with `release` and push it.
 - The application will be build by Jenkins and deployed to acceptance
 - Verify the `release` branch is on acceptance and it's the latest build
+- Consider running `npm run back-merge` if you made any changes
 - Communicate to stakeholders there is a new release testable on acceptance

 ### Create the release PR